Making sure you find a domain name that you love is probably the most important single thing you can do to help your site achieve success.

-For that reason I’ve compiled a list of some excellent tips for choosing a great domain that you’ll love and invest time and effort into for years to come.
+For that reason I’ve compiled a list of some excellent tips for choosing a great domain that you’ll love and want to keep for years to come.

 Google considers the domain a strong indicator of the content of the site therein so if you are able to include a keyword or keywords in your domain that are often searched in your niche that will make your life much easier when it comes to getting search engine traffic.